MJingv/gogogo/dic.md

   determined by the small thing we do
 - so next time you open door for stranger,help someone walk across the street ,or act kindly to someone you never meet again,you just might be set sth revolutionary emotion

+waste time
+---

+- life is short,it's a phrase we've heard all the time
+- if you probably heard some point with each day that passes time thing's go by faster
+- when thing slow down,or we find ourselves in the right,you can feel like we're wasting our lives
+- so without being that said,here are 5 ways you can stop with in your life right now
+- help someone
+- sometime we struggle to see the value.our life be seen the world
+- no matter how much you believe you're wastering your life we wont you know that, your life have trasic value, and that you have the positive impact on somebody just by existing
+- if you've been reason someone doing sth nice for you,just for the seek of it,you're knowing how good of you if you to be helpful for some way
+- even if you wishes complement or someone staring launch with you,it probably stock with you
+- you might say that helper have positive impact even if with small,you can have positive impact as well by helping people
+- look out for people in need and help them without expecting any thing in return
+- if you feel like you're not complate you life goal or your existing in the state of perfect t ,get nothing done,try to spend your time on so a
+- at 2020 study on the pinfic given,some happen nicely,happier people give more and given makes people happier, such that happiness and given may operate in the positive feed back loop
+- walk a word a ago
+- where were to bed that s in your life,it's sth be or do so badly that consuming all your thoughts
+- maybe you're cheating that thing,maybe that dream just went puff
+- here you got stuck by sth else or disillusion as you come to the realization that thing isn't what you thought would be
+- for example,how many kids when it be fly fighter
+- as the girl go up and realize that the job is hard and risk
+- finally,there's amount of rest of us who know the truth,cheating a dream is difficult
+- by just because you might not become asher and actor doesn't mean you're wasting your life
+- you can start with small goals
+- maybe you've always dreamed to have soinpo or really nice computer or specific pad
+- let it dream got you
+- chasing the dream with everything you have
+- where you find isn't increasing self believe
+- you may become more stress depending on the goal,but strive to achieve sth teach you that you're capabile of achieving your goals
+- as doc.l describes reading about your goal is extremely important
+- it always your way to revalue and gain prospective on your life
+- be social
+- sometimes we find pops in our friends,sometimes help is we are isn't up to us as we focus working or studying
+- prehaps you're still in the possess of finding a job,and you feel like you're wasting time just searching for job but getting no way
+- years this time,to see the people you love,go out with your friends and family,it doesn't have to be expensive even if you just visit them and talk
+- and the research telling them and p them,explaining that here's increasing a life satisfaction amount the relages and vidus
+- this's attribute effect that they have space to be social as well as build social network and not base on the relagion itself
+- if you aren't relagions ,it's many ways to build social networks and find community
+- experience as much as possible
+- it sounds like a huge task under gard
+- remember,the keyword head is possible
+- if you confiu to travel for example,with you don't have enough money or enough time,don't worry,pockets on what you can experience
+- see local spend play a life ,spend a day in nature
+- week by week,try different coffee place and find your favorite one
+- there's infinate amount of experience to be had in single human life time
+- even thing on the flow, stear on your ceiling and find some one you love is an experience
+- not every experience will be positive one but every experience can live an impact
+- a research from journey positive psychology suggest that people do not seek out the experience as much as they do material goods ,because of the value we place on them ,we value material goods the more
+- because they value is easy to understand ,but the value of experience is abstract
+- they experience will lost for everything as memories ,a life for the good memory can be a way
+- you can't put the press that and this list for the last point
+- get about the wasting your life
+- unless you can make it hormory cream,no life is wasting,your life is valuable
+- we go through time is stress,bored,loneliness,it happens to everyone
+- the code by mc rains true, time even drive wasting is not waste time
+- and easy life is not necessary a good life,but nez is a hard life